This page is a work-in-progress aimed at capturing all of the details needed to deploy a new service in the edX environment.

 What are the least permissive permissions your service needs to do its job.

 It is important that your application logging in built out to provide sufficient feedback for problem determination as well as ensuring that it is operating as desired.
 It is also important that your service log uses our deployment standards, for example, logs vs. syslog in deployment environments, and the standard log format for syslog.
 Can the logs be consumed by Splunk?
 They should not be if they contain data discussed in the Data Security section below.

 What are the key metrics for your application?
 Concurrent users?
 Transactions per second?
-Ideally you should create a DataDog view that captures the key metrics for your service and provided an instant gauge of overall service health.

 Does your service need to access a message queue?

 Does your service need access to other services, either within or outside of the edX environment?
 Some example might be, the comment service, the LMS, YouTube, s3 buckets, and so on.